awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

 This Terraform module requires the following:

+* That you completed all requirements in the [REQUIREMENTS.md](../../REQUIREMENTS.md) file
 * Manage your AWS credentials using [shared configuration and credentials files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 This is required because this Terraform module is meant to create or access resources in different AWS accounts that may require different sets of credentials.
 * In your kubeconfig file, each EKS cluster should reference the AWS profile from the shared configuration file.